core-wg/comi/draft-ietf-core-comi.md

   identity not-in-range {
     base error-app-tag;
     description
-      "Returned by the CoMI server when the validation of the 'range' property fails.";
+      "Returned by the CORECONF server when the validation of the 'range' property fails.";
   }

   identity invalid-length {
     base error-app-tag;
     description
-      "Returned by the CoMI server when the validation of the 'length' property fails.";
+      "Returned by the CORECONF server when the validation of the 'length' property fails.";
   }

   identity pattern-test-failed {
     base error-app-tag;
     description
-      "Returned by the CoMI server when the validation of the 'pattern' property fails.";
+      "Returned by the CORECONF server when the validation of the 'pattern' property fails.";
   }

   identity missing-key {
     base error-app-tag;
     description
-      "Returned by the CoMI server to further qualify a missing-element error.
-This error is returned when the CoMI client tries to create or list instance, without all the 'key' specified or when the CoMI client tries to delete a leaf listed as a 'key'.";
+      "Returned by the CORECONF server to further qualify a missing-element error.
+This error is returned when the CORECONF client tries to create or list instance, without all the 'key' specified or when the CORECONF client tries to delete a leaf listed as a 'key'.";
   }

   identity missing-input-parameter {
     base error-app-tag;
     description
-      "Returned by the CoMI server when the input parameters of a RPC or action are incomplete.";
+      "Returned by the CORECONF server when the input parameters of a RPC or action are incomplete.";
   }

   identity instance-required {
     base error-app-tag;
     description
-      "Returned by the CoMI server when a leaf of type 'instance-identifier' or 'leafref' marked with
+      "Returned by the CORECONF server when a leaf of type 'instance-identifier' or 'leafref' marked with
        require-instance set to 'true' refers to an instance that does not exist.";